13 Types of Violets to Splash Color All in Your Flower Bed

 White Perfection Violets

 Unlike most violets, this type has the perfect white color with a little yellow spot on the middle.
 The flower is small and grows in masses throughout the spring and summer.
+One who isn't well-versed yet might confuse these for types of petunias due to the shape and color, though the petal count doesn't match.

 As the biennial plants grow up to 8 inches in length and width, they work as ground covers and borders.
 The blooms have a delicate scent, and they will attract bees and butterflies in your gardens that facilitate pollination.